dangi13/parabank-automation/README.md

 # 🏦 Parabank Automation Framework

-This project is an end-to-end automation framework for Parabank application using Playwright with TypeScript.
+This project is an end-to-end automation framework for Parabank application using Playwright with TypeScript, following a component-based Page Object Model architecture.

+## 🏗️ Architecture

+The framework follows a component-based architecture where UI elements and their associated actions are organized into reusable components.
+This approach:
+- ♻️ Promotes code reusability
+- 🎯 Reduces code duplication
+- 🔍 Makes test maintenance easier
+- 📦 Provides better encapsulation

 ## 🛠️ Tech Stack